rnwood/smtp4dev/README.md

 smtp4dev - the mail server for development

 A dummy SMTP server for Windows, Linux, Mac OS-X (and maybe elsewhere where .NET Core is available).
 This repository hosts the development of v3 which will have a re-written web UI so that it can be shared amongst members of a team (the most requested feature in v2).
-For downloads of the stable smtp4dev v2 please see [https://smtp4dev.codeplex.com/]
+For the stable smtp4dev version 2 (Windows only desktop app) please see [https://github.com/rnwood/smtp4dev/releases/tag/v2.0.10] and the v2.0 branch.

 *If you find smtp4dev useful, please consider supporting further development by making a donation:*